larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet4.md

      }
     ```
     Does this "compare and compare-and-swap" idiom work appropriately for implementing spinlocks?
 If so, explain.
 If not, illustrate how the integrity of the lock is compromised.
-9. The first known correct software solution (assuming appropriate memory barriers are added) to the critical-section problem for two processes was developed by Dekker.
+9. The first known correct software solution to the critical-section problem for two processes was developed by Dekker.
 The two processes, P0 and P1, share the following variables:
     ```
      boolean flag[2]; /* initially false */
      int turn;